marcosh/marcosh.github.io/_posts/2021-10-27-ddd-state-machines.markdown

 - an `event` might be processed also by a `projection`, which updates a `read model`.
 - based on the information presented in the `read model`, the user requests a new `command` and the cycle starts again.

 What I always liked about this approach to modelling an application is how easily it could be transformed into working software, using event sourcing and cqrs.
-Still, being at a high level ob abstraction, it ignores how to implement aggregates, policies and projections.
+Still, being at a high level of abstraction, it ignores how to implement aggregates, policies and projections.

 In this blog post I would like to discuss how using state machines to implement aggregates, policies and projections lead to the creation of a precise and composable domain model.